kyma-project/eventing-tools/docs/validationtest/README.md

    make validationtest-deploy
    ```

-### Stop
+### Stop Validationtest

-This is useful in case we want to stop sending events to the Eventing publisher proxy, but preserve the Eventing
-infrastructure inside the `eventing-test` namespace.
+You can stop sending events to the Eventing publisher proxy while preserving the Eventing infrastructure inside the `eventing-test` Namespace with the following command:

 1. Connect to a Kubernetes cluster.
 2. Execute: